cnrowley/ha-AlgorithmArt/README.md

 ## Development

-The generator binaries are plain Go programs under `src/`; the Dockerfile builds them with `go build` and copies them into the sidecar image.
+The home assistant and web UI scripts are all Python, but the code to generate the images are Go binaries `src/`; the Dockerfile builds them with `go build` and copies them into the sidecar image.
 To iterate locally without rebuilding the container: